elisvathi/json-data-stream/README.md

 This package can be used to transfer large json objects/arrays over a network.
 It works by spliting the json to chunks that are always parseable valid json objects.
-These streams can be collected incrementaly without havin a single parse call.
+These streams can be collected incrementaly without having a single parse call.
 This way it avoids taking up memory for large json objects.

-There are two classes this package exposes:
+There are three classes that this package exposes:

 - `ObjectChunkEncoder` encodes a json object to a stream of chunks
 - `ObjectReadStream` is a helper class to collect chunks and parse them to a json object